getgrav/grav-learn/pages/03.themes/04.twig-filters-functions/docs.md

 [version=17]
 #### SVG Image

 Returns the content of an SVG image and adds extra classes as needed.
+Provides the benefits of inline svg without having to paste the code directly on the page.
+Useful for reusable images such as social media icons.

 {% verbatim %}
 `{{ svg_image(path, classes, strip_style) }}`
 {% endverbatim %}

+strip_style = remove the svg inline styling - useful for styling with css classes.

+example: `{{ svg_image('theme://images/something.svg', 'my-class-here mb-10', true/false) }}`

 [/version]

 [version=16,17]